Bastardkb/bastardkb.github.io/_includes/splinktegrated_preparation.md

 ## Left side - Installing the daughterboard

+{: .warning }
+In this section, we will solder headers to the PCB. **They will be close to some of the components, so be careful not to damage or add solder to them!**

 - Install the headers onto the motherboard
 - Install the daughterboard on top
 - **Double check against the picture that it is on the correct side**